 When other departments aren’t involved in the marketing plan, there’s a breakdown in communication and collaboration.
-And if other departments aren’t working with the marketing plan, it means they’re working towards different goals and objectives.
-For your marketing plan, that means important information is missed and progress becomes much more difficult to track.
+And if other departments aren’t working with the marketing plan, it means they’re working toward different goals and objectives.
+For your marketing plan, that means important information is missed, and progress becomes much more difficult to track.
 Leads are not produced to specifications agreed to by lead recipients.
 Leads are not worked in a timely manner.
 Themes from marketing are not aligned with sales.
 Creative assets get produced but not used.
 The list goes on.

 The Answer to Breaking Down Departmental Silos

 We know that a lack of collaboration is the problem, but how do you go about changing this?
-The answer to this is a collaborative planning environment, which as you would expect, integrates other departments into the marketing plan – here’s how it works, along with the advantages it can bring to your marketing plan:
+The answer to this is a collaborative planning environment, which, as you would expect, integrates other departments into the marketing plan – here’s how it works, along with the advantages it can bring to your marketing plan:

 - Important decisions are more likely to be made, because departments are a part of the process to reach a solution in the marketing plan.
 This is important because when departments aren’t involved in the plan, they’re more likely to remain as critics outside of the process.

 - Having other departments involved in the marketing plan is going to follow in the general interests of the company.
 It means that more alternatives will be put forward and considered.
-With the outcomes of any decisions being agreed as a consensus which ensures that differing mutual interests from departments will be reflected in the plan.

 - The chances of a plan being successfully implemented are going to increase, because departments are involved in the plan, wanting to make sure it goes ahead because they have a stake in the outcome.
 This goes away from departments having their own goals and objectives that compete with the marketing plan.

-- Closer alignment amongst departments will create a closer understanding and with this comes a culture of collaboration that benefits the company in ways that go beyond a marketing plan.
+- Closer alignment amongst departments will create a closer understanding, and with this comes a culture of collaboration that benefits the company in ways that go beyond a marketing plan.

 The role of a collaborative planning environment is to enable the integration of different departments into the marketing plan and to delegate responsibility to each of the departments.
 By doing so, you transform the way that planning is done and how other departments interact with the marketing plan.

 Are you ready to try this out for yourself?
-Hive9 gives you the platform to tear down silos by providing you one place for your team and other departments to collaborate.
+Hive9 gives you the platform to tear down silos by providing one place for your team and other departments to collaborate.
 Request a demo and see the changes to your marketing plan.